EShalom/tkspace/README.md

-# TKfunctions package
+# tkspace package

-This package TKfunctions houses a number of sub-packages and modules which describe spatiotemporal tracer kinetics in one and two compartment systems.
+This package tkspace houses a number of sub-packages and modules which describe spatiotemporal tracer kinetics in one and two compartment systems.
 This includes both simulation of concentration time curve data from physical quantities such as influx and velocity and algoritms for the inverse problem